Hearers and Doers of the Word

 James is very concerned with the tongue in this letter, making us think it was as much a problem for his audience as for us.

 I am not here speaking of confronting heresy or falsehood regarding the Bible.
 You are pretty much going to hear from me every time you offer that.
 Even then, I pray to answer with gentleness and respect.
-But that is not the situation James addressed.
+(1 Peter 3:15) But that is not the situation James addressed.

 God takes sin seriously and he hates it.
 That is why James uses these graphic words here: filthiness and wickedness.
 Confess, repent and remove these things from your life.
 God does not want to hear “that is just the way I am”.
 He knows how you are and he wants to change you to be like Jesus.

 Your first reaction to a lesson or sermon should not always be “I wish old so and so was hearing this”.
 The first application should always be to ourselves.
 But, it is harder to confront our sin than someone else’s sin.
 Yet, when we receive the word with meekness, it will change us.
 God will change us through it.
 As we change, our behavior changes.
 James will address behavior frequently in this letter.
-He is saying for us to conform our behavior to God’s standards now that he has changed us so that we can behave appropriately.
+He is saying for us to conform our behavior to God’s standards now that he has changed us so that we can behave in a way that pleases him and brings him glory.

 Notice that James calls it the “implanted word” in verse 21.
 The NIV says the “word planted in you”.
 This is another reference by James to the Old Testament.
 This time the reference is to Jeremiah 31:33.
 In that verse God said he would put his law within his people and he would write it on their hearts.
 God had described, through Jeremiah, all the ways his people had failed to keep his covenant and live according to his standards.
 He told them that he would change that in the new covenant.